On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Reformulations of the Okounkov--Olshanski Formula

 While a skew partition $\lm$ is, strictly speaking, essentially a pair of partitions $(\lambda, \mu)$, it is common to conflate this concept with the Young diagram $[\lm]$.
 While this is harmless for ordinary partitions, the map $(\lambda, \mu) \mapsto [\lm]$ is far from injective.

 Nonetheless, many properties of a skew partition depend only on its Young diagram, such as $f^{\lm}$, or more generally, the functions $s_\lm$ or $\rpplmq$.
 We will call these properties \vocab{geometric}.
 To extend this notion further, some properties are \vocab{strongly geometric}, being invariant under symmetries of $\setz^2$, such as translation or taking the conjugate skew partition.
 For example, $f^{\lm}$ is strongly geometric, invariant under all these symmetries.
 However, $s_{\lm}$ is invariant under translations, but not under taking the conjugate partition.
+Also, the Naruse hook length formula is strongly geometric (see Section~\ref{sec:finalnaruse}).

 A natural question to ask is whether the Okounkov--Olshanski formula is geometric under these notions.
-While the original formulation seems to involve $\mu$ and $\lambda$, this dependence could be superficial.
-A natural first observation is that $\OOT(\lm)$ is not necessarily invariant under vertical translation (see Example~\ref{ex: oof geometric?}) but it is invariant under horizontal translation.
+While the original formulation \eqref{eq:oof} seems to involve $\mu$ and $\lambda$, this dependence could be superficial.
+The next result shows that the number $\OOT(\lm)$ of terms is geometric but not strongly geometric since this number is not necessarily invariant under vertical translation (see Example~\ref{ex: oof geometric?}).

-\begin{prop} The number of terms $\OOT(\lm)$ is a geometric property and is additionally invariant under horizontal translations. \end{prop} \begin{proof} By Corollary~\ref{cor:directbij} we have that $\OOT(\lm)=|\cSF(\lm)|$.
+\begin{proposition} The number of terms $\OOT(\lm)$ depends only on the shape of $[\lm]$ and the row numbers of the cells.
+In particular the number is invariant under horizontal translations. \end{proposition}

+\begin{proof} By Corollary~\ref{cor:directbij} we have that $\OOT(\lm)=|\cSF(\lm)|$.
 It is clear that $|\cSF(\lm)|$ depends only on the shape of $[\lm]$ and the row numbers of each of the cells. \end{proof}

-However, even though the terms involved correspond to fixed objects, the Okounkov--Olshanski formula itself is not geometric, with ratios between terms varying depending on the specifics of $\lm$ (see Example~\ref{ex: oof geometric?}).
+Next, we look at the geometricity of the Okounkov--Olshanski formula itself.
+Proposition \ref{prop:ootgeometric} implies that the set of combinatorial objects indexing the terms of the formula is only dependent on $[\lm]$.
+However, the formula \eqref{eq:oof} is not geometric, with the ratios between terms varying depending on $\lambda$ and $\mu$ even as $[\lm]$ is fixed (see Example~\ref{ex: oof geometric?}).
+However, we can salvage an element of geometricity via the following observation.